jbswetnam/wasm_builder/README.md

 # wasm_builder

-Build WASM modules programmatically in JavaScript
+Build WASM modules programmatically in JavaScript.

 ## Quick Start

-`wasm_builder` is a single-file utility.
+`wasm_builder` is a single-file utility designed to work equally well in NodeJS or the browser.

 The easiest way to get started is to download the latest stable version into your project.
 On a Linux machine, you can use `wget`:
 ```
 wget https://raw.githubusercontent.com/jbswetnam/wasm_builder/main/versions/latest/wasm_builder.js
 ```